-- > The proposed revision of development yield at the Tallawarra Lands site does not result in any critical network operational concerns or significant differences when compared with the approved yield (as tested by Roads and Maritime as part of the APRB design development); - > The intersection performance at Dapto off-ramp/Princes Hwy in the PM peak shows potential capacity issues by 2041, which can be addressed by converting it to traffic signal or roundabout control; - > The development of the Lakeside precinct and consequential delivery of the Haywards Bay Link are dependent on Energy Australia plans for the site.
+- > The proposed revision of development yield at the Tallawarra Lands site does not result in any critical network operational concerns or significant differences when compared with the approved yield (as tested by Roads and Maritime as part of the APRB design development); - > The intersection performance at Dapto off-ramp/Princes Hwy in the PM peak shows potential capacity issues by 2041, which can be addressed by converting it to traffic signal or roundabout control.
+After testing traffic signals at this intersection, LoS results improved from E to B in the PM peak of Scenario 3 and F to C in the PM peak of Scenario 5 compared to the give-way design; - > The development of the Lakeside precinct and consequential delivery of the Haywards Bay Link are dependent on Energy Australia plans for the site.
 It is understood that the development of this precinct is not likely to take place in the near future but should this go ahead, the network operation would be identical to that without this development (and it does not require any upgrades to the external road network); - > No substantial issues at the operation/performance of the remaining intersections along all scenarios compared to the original APRB models.
-LoS was calculated at D or better, which is deemed satisfactory.
+LoS was calculated at D or better, which is deemed satisfactory; - > Modelling results of this assessment focuses on the revised yield of 1,494 lots.
+Since the completion of this assessment, multiple revisions of layouts plans for the Central and Northern precincts have been prepared with the total number of lots been reduced to 1,353.
+Considering the lower residential yield of overall Tallawara, the traffic assessment can be described as a conservative approach - Existing bus routes can be readily extended to accommodate efficient new through routes and loop routes within walking distance of all new residential, commercial and employment lands.
+Those bus routes can provide connectivity to the rail network and to local and regional bus networks.
+New routes have the potential for service improvements for existing residents of Haywards Bay to the south of the Tallawarra lands; and - > Walking and cycling opportunities are intended to be integrated with the future development of the Tallawarra lands with future networks to be distributed in the public road network, public open space areas and other lands of environmental management subject to compatibility with future conservation and vegetation management plans.
+The aim is to achieve compliance with PCAL and Better Placed principles in a manner which enhances appreciation for and management of the environmental assets of the site and surrounds.